Here’s an oral history of Betton Hills! It’s from a speech given by Pat Winthrop, wife of Betton Hills original developer, Guy Winthrop.

 I know I have talked too long.
 Reading the Master Abstract was an experience.
 It contains much more that I would liked to have shared with you.

-Thank you very much,Transcribed by Casey McLaughlin; February 16, 2021 (see original images below)
+Thank you very much,Transcribed by Casey McLaughlin; February 16, 2021 (see original transcription below)